afontainec/chinchay-docs/docs/errorhandler/chinchay-error.md

 ## Map to Another Error

 Sometimes you do not want to create a new Error, rather you desire to transform a given error into a `ChinchayError`.
-For example, you are working with an external API and the its the API the one that throws the Error:
+For example, you are working with an external API and the it's the API the one that throws the Error: